-In 2010, Clare and I returned to Ireland after inheriting Huntington from my late father.
-Over the past decade, we have worked tirelessly to open the doors of Huntington and share its beauty with the public.
+In 2010, we returned to Ireland after inheriting Huntington from my late father.
+Since then, we have dedicated ourselves to opening the doors of Huntington and sharing its beauty, history and character with visitors from near and far.

-While working in the same capacity as myself, Clare continues her career as a textile artist, keeping her studio here on the estate.
-Her work can be seen in art galleries across Ireland & England under the name Clare Ormerod, and has been showcased in numerous magazines.
+Clare continues her work as an artist from her studio here on the estate.
+Her work, created under the name Clare Ormerod, is exhibited in galleries across Ireland & England, and has been featured in numerous magazines.

 Lord & Lady Strathloch, and the Durdin Robertson Family